-He has presented and discussed his research at various locations around the world, including universities, non-profit foundations, pharmaceutical companies, international medical and scientific conferences, and other speaking venues.
-Additionally, Tejas spoke at TEDxPeachtree in October 2017.
+Tejas has presented and discussed his research at various locations around the world, including at universities, international medical and scientific conferences, pharmaceutical companies, and public speaking venues such as TEDxPeachtree.

-Tejas has been featured in numerous news organizations, magazines, and websites, such as Business Wire, WGXA 24 TV, Macon Telegraph, Atlanta Daybook, Georgia Family Magazine, and others.
-He is actively working on writing research papers that will be submitted for publication in peer-reviewed scientific journals.
+Tejas has been featured in numerous news organizations, magazines, and websites, such as Business Wire, Macon Telegraph, WGXA 24 TV, India Abroad, Atlanta Daybook, PR Newswire, India West, Georgia Family Magazine, News India Times, and numerous others.

-Additionally, he has immersed himself into community service throughout his high school career, amassing over 850 hours of service.
-Tejas has volunteered at organizations such as Hephzibah Childrens Home, Morningside Assisted Living Residence, Coliseum Northside Hospital, and the Red Cross.
+He has also volunteered at organizations such as Hephzibah Children’s Home, Morningside of Macon Assisted Living Residence, Coliseum Northside Hospital, and the Red Cross.

-Tejas’ long-term goals include pursuing a career in the medical field, either as a physician or a medical researcher (MD and PhD).
+Tejas’ long-term goals include pursuing a career in the medical field, either as a physician (MD) or a medical scientist (MD-PhD).

 Stanford University | Class of 2022 | Neurobiology Major

 Stratford Academy | Class of 2018 | Valedictorian